christietsang/snackOverflow/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 snackOverflow is a web application that helps people who are returning to the office make new friendships and connections over a shared meal.
 Users can swap and share their food, and can leave anonymous comments on other people's posts to let them know they are interested in sharing their snack.
+Developed in a day and a half for SAP's 2022 Hackathon.

 <p align="right">(<a href="#top">back to top</a>)</p>